 On the other side of the opera land there is an even more complex border area of hybrid performances balancing between opera and theatre and between opera and concert practice.
 Throughout Dutch opera history there have been multiple manifestations of these hybrids.
-For example, the Dutch tradition of concertante opera performances in concert halls, or the performances of plays with incidental music in the City Theatre in the nineteenth century.
-In fact, the production database contains many hybrid forms such as puppet opera, opera ballet, rock opera, Chinese opera, and other variants of music theatre that are related to opera.
-These hybrid forms are not included in the Annals.
+For example, the tradition of concert performances of operas in concert halls, or the performances of plays with incidental music in the City Theatre in the nineteenth century.
+In fact, the production database contains many hybrid forms such as puppet opera, opera ballet, rock opera, Chinese opera, and other variants of music theatre that are labelled as ‘opera’.
+These label-crossing forms are not included in the Annals.
 Clearly, the definition of opera used by the curators of the production database is much broader than the definition used in the Annals.
 Especially for the period after 1980, when small companies often specialised in new, innovative forms of music theatre, the production database outnumbers the Annals in the amount of productions tagged as ‘opera’.
-In diagram 4 I have listed examples of small innovative music theatre productions that are tagged as ‘opera’ in the production database but are not included in the Annals.
+In figure 4 I have listed examples of small innovative music theatre productions that are tagged as ‘opera’ in the production database but are not included in the Annals.
 Furthermore there are some instances of opera productions from the production database that cannot be found in the Annals although the works involved are included elsewhere.

 The Annals of the Opera Companies in the Netherlands is an extremely rich source.
 If we look at the available analogous data the extensive scope of the index is evident.
 It seems as if the alleged ‘completomania’ has paid off.
 But, inevitably, the dataset is a selection of works, productions and companies.
 And as is the case in many examples of lexicons and annals, the selection is based on rather vague and subjective criteria.
 The famous Annals of Opera by Alfred Loewenberg, for example, only includes ‘those [operas] that have obtained success or attracted attention outside their countries of origin.’
 In fact, Loewenberg states that ‘the number of entries could easily have doubled; but the book had to be kept within reasonable limits.’
 The authors of the Annals of the Opera Companies in the Netherlands have chosen not to articulate their criteria in their introduction but I have shown in this blog that the choices made in the collecting process can partly be reconstructed by comparing analogous datasets.
 In the end, the collectors did draw a line between what is opera and what is not.
 This line, sometimes dashed, sometimes bold, gives a beautiful insight into the historical dynamics of the opera genre.